abemedia/go-don/README.md

 [httprouter](https://github.com/abemedia/httprouter) it's blazing fast and has a low memory footprint.

-As Don uses the new Go generics it requires Go 1.18 to work.
-Also, it's still in beta and the API may yet have breaking changes, so it's not recommended for production use yet.
+As Don uses Go generics it requires Go 1.18 to work.
+Minor version updates should be considered breaking changes.

 ## Contents